mineshmshah/passport-tutorial/README.md

 const env = require('env2')('./config.env');
 ```
 2. Create a config.env file in the root directory.
-1. To test the server with nodemon, use **npm run devStart**
+3. To test the server with nodemon, use **npm run devStart**
-2. Navigate to your text editor.
-In the /src folder you will see an index.js which will start the basic server  and app.js that will hold the relevant files needed for express and the passport middleware.
+4. Navigate to your text editor.
+In the /src folder you will see an index.js which will start the basic server,  and app.js which holds the relevant files needed for express and the passport middleware.

 ## Build the database

-3. Pg-Promise has been installed for you for the postgreSQL database.
+1. Pg-Promise has been installed for you for the postgreSQL database.
 We need  to add the database URL in the following format, adding your database's details:
 ```js
 DATABASE_URL = postgres://[username]:[password]@localhost:5432/[database]
 ```
-4. Build the database with:
+2. Build the database with:
 ```js
 node db/db_build.js
 ```
-5. The database will have test cases added to check if it is working in the SQL file.
+3. The database will have test cases added to check if it is working in the SQL file.
-6. The database that has been made has three methods.
+4. The database that has been made has three methods.
 Two get methods and a post method.
 The reasoning behind it is explained later in terms of passport below.
 The get methods are used to retrieve the facebook id and the id of the entry in the database.
 The post method will be used to post the data recieved from facebook to our database.
 We should now be ready to start adding the passport elements.

 ## Passport overview